A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Personal Statement

-I work at the intersections of philosophy of education, feminist, queer, and trans studies, teacher education, curriculum theory, and art education.
+I work at the intersections of educational philosophy, feminist, queer, and trans studies, teacher education, curriculum theory, and art education.
 I have an active writing practice that engages questions of queerness, education, and contemporary culture.
-Across my research, I have a concern for overlooked or under investigated subjects that educate in under-recognized and under-theorized ways.
+Across my research, I have a concern for overlooked or under-investigated subjects that educate in under-recognized and under-theorized ways.

-In Fall 2019 I co-founded the LGBTQ+ Intergenerational Dialogue Project which connects two populations – LGBTQ+ youth and LGBTQ+ elders – who rarely have the chance to interact.
-A partnership between The School of the Art Institute of Chicago, Center on Addison at Center on Halsted, and the University of Illinois at Chicago, we bring together racially, socioeconomically, and gender diverse cohorts of LGBTQ+ college students and older adults (60+) for year-long series of bi-weekly themed dialogues, creative work, and shared dinners.
+In fall 2019 I co-founded the LGBTQ+ Intergenerational Dialogue Project which connects two populations—LGBTQ+ youth and LGBTQ+ elders—who rarely have the chance to interact.
+A partnership between The School of the Art Institute of Chicago, Center on Addison at Center on Halsted, the University of Illinois at Chicago and University of Chicago, we bring together racially, socioeconomically, and gender diverse cohorts of LGBTQ+ college students and older adults (60+) for year-long series of bi-weekly themed dialogues, creative work, and shared dinners.
+This research has been published in American Psychologist, Signs, Studies in Art Education as well as interfaced with community organizations like Gerber Hart Library and Archives, Museum of Contemporary Art, and Chicago Public Libraries.

-My recent co-authored book project - On Liking the Other: Queer Subjects and Religious Discourses - studies the intersection of religious and queer discourses in teacher education.
+My co-authored book project—On Liking the Other: Queer Subjects and Religious Discourses—studies the intersection of religious and queer discourses in teacher education.
 It looks at the sometimes difficult topics rooted in these two particular discourses, which are often seen as unwelcome in both public and private educational spaces.
-In engaging in such a conversation, the authors seek to think about the ways that these discourses, while steeped in discontent, dilemma, and difficulty, might also offer ways to reorient ourselves amidst twenty-first century educational realities.
-This book was awarded an Outstanding Book award in 2022 from the Society of Professors of Education.
+In engaging in such a conversation, the authors seek to think about the ways that these discourses, while steeped in discontent, dilemma, and difficulty, might also offer ways to reorient ourselves amidst 21st century educational realities.
+This book was awarded an Outstanding Book Award in 2022 from the Society of Professors of Education.

-My first book project - The Pedagogies and Politics of Liking - was a co-authored investigation of the four-letter word "like."
+My first co-authored book project—The Pedagogies and Politics of Liking—was a co-authored investigation of the four-letter word "like."
 While ubiquitous in 21st century conversation and actions, we argued that like has far more potential in illuminating both the possibilities and pitfalls of like's ubiquity.
 The 21st century, we argued, has thus far turned out to be a century of liking demanding a critical assessment for what like, liking, and likability do for us in our daily lives.

 Courses